pyrite-dev/milsko/README.txt

                                     Contents

-            At the top level of this hierarchy there are directories:
+            At the top level of this hierarchy there are seven directories:

             src -      Contains the source for Milsko library